-1. Build time — Scan images for known vulnerabilities (Trivy)
+1. Build time - scan images for known vulnerabilities (Trivy)

-• Process reading /etc/shadow
+• A process reading /etc/shadow

-• Container writing to /etc/ directories
+• Something writing into /etc/

 flowchart TD